The Sun’s Out – Time To Get The Shorts Out?

 HSE Publishes New Domestic Service Guidance

-sarahvardyAutomotive, Construction & Property Management, Education, Haulage & Logistics, Health & Social Care, Hospitality & Leisure, Manufacturing & Engineering, Religious Organisations & Charities, Retail & Commercial & Offices
+sarahvardyAutomotive, Construction & Property Management, Education, Haulage & Distribution, Health & Social Care, Hospitality & Leisure, Manufacturing & Engineering, Religious Organisations & Charities, Retail & Commercial & Offices

 The HSE has published new guidance clarifying who qualifies as a domestic servant and where health and safety law applies in the context of domestic work.
 The key point to remember is that health and safety law does not apply to domestic servants in a private household.
 This generally includes roles such as nannies, cooks, and chauffeurs.
 However, … Read More